Polynesian tattoo symbol: flowers

 Flower of clematis

-Puawananga (clematis paniculata), the flower of knowledge, was used for treating some illnesses as migraines and it's associated to healing.
+Puawananga (Clematis paniculata), the flower of knowledge, was used for treating some illnesses like migraines and it's associated with healing.

 Pandanus